 Currently, Patent Branch has not published a Quality Manual and distributed it to all employees.
 The manual exists in only draft form but has been reviewed by top management.
+The Patent Branch has committed to finalizing and releasing this manual by April 1, 2014.

-The manual has not been released at this time because the QMS for national examination is still undergoing development, and thus a published Quality Manual has been deferred until the necessary information about our National processes can be added.
+The manual has not been released at this time because the QMS for national examination is still undergoing development, and thus a published Quality Manual hasd been deferredlayed until the necessary information about our National processes can becould be added.

-However, the Intranet for Patent Branch contains a dedicated Quality Section which is updated with the majority of the documents which would compose a Quality Manual.
+In addition to the Quality ManualHowever, the Intranet for Patent Branch contains a dedicated Quality Section which is updated with the majority of the documents which would compose a Quality Manual.
 This includes mappings, work instructions for all international examination processes, international quality standards, quality control criteria and guidelines, data collection and analysis.
 All documents mentioned above are subject to version control (including version numbering and revision schedules) and are assigned a document owner who assumes responsibility.

-- 21.22 Indicate whether the documents making up the Quality Manual include the following: - (a) the quality policy of the Authority including a clear statement of commitment to the QMS from top management; - (b) the scope of the QMS, including details of and justification for any exclusions; - (c) the organizational structure of the Authority and the responsibilities of each of its departments; - (d) the documented processes carried out in the Authority such as receipt of incoming applications, classification, distribution, search, examination, publication and support processes, and procedures established for the QMS, or references to them; - (e) the resources available for carrying out the processes and implementing the procedures; and - (f) a description of the interaction between the processes and the procedures of the QMS.
+21.22 Indicate whether the documents making up the Quality Manual include the following:

+- (a) the quality policy of the Authority including a clear statement of commitment to the QMS from top management; - (b) the scope of the QMS, including details of and justification for any exclusions; - (c) the organizational structure of the Authority and the responsibilities of each of its departments; - (d) the documented processes carried out in the Authority such as receipt of incoming applications, classification, distribution, search, examination, publication and support processes, and procedures established for the QMS, or references to them; - (e) the resources available for carrying out the processes and implementing the procedures; and - (f) a description of the interaction between the processes and the procedures of the QMS.

-The Quality Management portion of the Patent Branch intranet contains:
+The Quality Manual and the Quality Management portion of the Patent Branch intranet contains:

-- (a) A clearly articulated quality policy as well as a copy of the quality objectives of Patent Branch. - (b) The documents which define the scope of the QMS are not updated on our intranet site and no list of exclusions is currently available.
-The reasoning for this is that Patent Branch is currently in the process of updating its National QMS and since many of the elements and committees overlap between International and National the scope and exclusions are still in a state of development.
+(a) A clearly articulated quality policy as well as a copy of the quality objectives of Patent Branch.

+(b) The documents which define the scope of the QMS are not updated on our intranet site and no list of exclusions is currently available.
+The reasoning for this is that Patent

+Branch is currently in the process of updating its National QMS and since many of the elements and committees overlap between International and National the scope and exclusions are still in a state of development.